 The head of Baylor's Center for Church Music Studies sees the convergence of digital music and the praise and worship movement as a game-changer, one in which congregations create and distribute their own music.
 "With self-publishing and YouTube, the future is not going to be in the big companies any more," Bradley says.

 The music that started in the church basement and moved to the sanctuary is about to step outside the church doors into the world, he says.

-Up-and-coming musicians in this new environment have discovered over the last decade that entrepeneurial skills, merchandising and marketing are becoming skills as essential as songwriting, playing and singing.
-Partly to address this need, Baylor created a Music and Entertainment Marketing program in 2005.
+Up-and-coming musicians in this new environment have discovered over the last decade that entrepreneurial skills, merchandising and marketing are becoming skills as essential as songwriting, playing and singing.
+Parftly to address this need, Baylor created a Music and Entertainment Marketing program in 2005.
 Dr. Kirk Wakefield, MBA '81, chairman of the marketing department, and Dr. Stan Denman, MA '89, chairman of Baylor's Department of Theatre Arts, had envisioned the program as a way business students and theater students could get practical experience in arts and entertainment marketing.

 The program received a substantial boost with the support of recording industry veteran Mike Curb.
 The founder and chairman of Curb Records and chairman of Word Entertainment is one of the best-known names in the American music industry, with extensive credits in producing, recording, songwriting and management.
 Curb's singing group, The Mike Curb Congregation, recorded on Word Records early in his career and, as partner and chairman of Word Entertainment, the executive wanted a way to commemorate the history of contemporary Christian music and Word's role in that.